Marvel vs DC Films: A Visual Analysis

 Loved by Critics and Crowds

 Out of all the films, Black Panther (Marvel, 2018) achieved the highest Metacritic score.
 We can see it in the upper right quadrant among other movies that had above average ticket sales and critic ratings.
-Nineteen percent of Marvel films can be found in this quadrant, but in contrast only three percent of DC films made the cut: The Dark Knight (DC, 2008), The Dark Knight Rises (DC, 2012), Wonder Woman (DC, 2017), Batman (DC, 1989) and Superman (DC, 1978).
+Forty-three percent of Marvel films can be found in this quadrant, but in contrast only twenty percent of DC films made the cut: The Dark Knight (DC, 2008), The Dark Knight Rises (DC, 2012), Wonder Woman (DC, 2017), Batman (DC, 1989), Superman (DC, 1978), and Joker (DC, 2019).

 Critically-Loved Box-Office Duds